 On March 18, 2020, Governor Newsom signed and issued Executive Order No. N-32-20 (Governor Gavin Newsom, 2020) suspending CEQA and the CEQA Guidelines' requirements "for any project using Homeless Emergency Aid Program funds, Homeless Housing, Assistance, and Prevention Program funds, or funds appropriated in Senate Bill 89, signed on March 17, 2020."
 The Governor noted that "strict compliance with the various statutes and regulations specified in this order would prevent, hinder, or delay appropriate actions to prevent and mitigate the effects of the COVID-19 pandemic."
-Because this project uses Homeless

-Emergency Aid Program funds," it is exempt from CEQA under the Governor's suspension order.
+Because the proposed emergency shelter and its accessories will use Homeless Housing, Assistance, and Prevention Program funds for at least a portion of the work at the site," it is exempt from CEQA under the Governor's suspension order.